MapsterMapper/Mapster/README.md

 ###Examples
 ####Mapping to a new object
+Fpr makes the object and maps values to it.

     TDestination destObject = TypeAdapter.Adapt<TSource, TDestination>(sourceObject);

 ####Mapping to an existing object
+You make the object, Fpr maps to the object.

     TDestination destObject = new TDestination();
     destObject = TypeAdapter.Adapt(sourceObject, destObject);

 ####Mapping Lists Included
+This includes lists, arrays, collections, enumerables etc...

     var destObjectList = TypeAdapter.Adapt<List<TSource>, List<TDestination>>(sourceList);

 ####Mapping Enums Included
 Fpr maps enums to numerics automatically, but it also maps strings to and from enums automatically in a fast manner.
 The default Enum.ToString() in .Net is quite slow.
 The implementation in Fpr is double the speed.
 Likewise, a fast conversion from strings to enums is also included.
-If the string is emplty, by default the mapper will err, if the string is null, the enum will initialize to 0.
+If the string is empty, by default the mapper will err, if the string is null, the enum will initialize to 0 which typically represents the default enum value.

 In addition, fast Enum mapper extension methods are included for convenience.